scexao-org/camstack/README.md

   - a subclass of the `BaseCamera`
   - with a specialized backend (USB, framegrabber, underlying API...)
   - with model specific definitions (C-Red One, C-Red 2, Orca, etc...)
-  - with camera specific definitions (special cropmodes for Chuck, GLINT, etc...)
+  - with camera specific definitions (special cropmodes for Palila, GLINT, etc...)

 ### Camera startup